emanashour131/emanashour131/README.md

 </div>

 # Iman Ashour
-I am Iman from Egypt, and I am self-driven and knowledgeable computer science student with
+I am Iman from Egypt, and I am self-driven and knowledgeable computer science student and .NET Developer.